 Placement Tests and Graduate Reading Exams

-Students who have completed French, German, Latin, or Spanish Advanced Placement (AP) courses with appropriate scores may also receive credit.
-This credit is normally equivalent to Levels I and II in that language.
+- Credits earned through the completion of a French, German, Latin, or Spanish Advanced Placement course will be awarded with the appropriate test score.
+AP credit is normally equivalent to Levels I and II (LANG 101 and LANG 102) in that language (AP Listing).

 Regularly enrolled students with knowledge gained through independent study or with prior language study at an unaccredited institution may apply to take Validating or Challenge Examinations to establish appropriate credit.